-4. Get Rich Snippet stars in organic search with Trustpilot product reviews — or by collecting service reviews on your Trustpilot profile page
+4. Get Review Snippet stars in organic search with Trustpilot product reviews — or by collecting service reviews on your Trustpilot profile page

-When shown on a SERP listing for a product page, Rich Snippet stars help earn consumers’ trust and improves click-through rate, driving potential quality visitors to your site.
+When shown on a SERP listing for a product page, Review Snippets help earn consumers’ trust and improves click-through rate, driving potential quality visitors to your site.

 Not selling products online?
-Not to worry — you can still get Rich Snippet stars to show up for branded search queries like "Your Brand + Reviews".
+Not to worry — you can still get Review Snippets to show up for branded search queries like "Your Brand + Reviews".
 That's because Trustpilot's company profile pages come with great domain authority (Trustpilot is in the top 1% most visited websites in the world).

 Having a presence on Trustpilot shows both Google and your potential customers that you are a credible provider of whatever kind of solution you're offering — which, as a form of off-page SEO, can work wonders for your own organic listings in the SERPs.